Phone Habits of a Cheating Husband: 14 Patterns to Watch

 The baseline comparison

-The most reliable way to evaluate phone habits is against your husband's own history.
-Ask yourself:
+The most reliable way to evaluate phone habits is against your husband's own history:

 - What did his phone behavior look like 6 months ago?
 A year ago?